usnistgov/800-63-3/sp800-63a/sec4_ial.md

 1. Identity proofing SHALL NOT be performed to determine suitability/entitlement to gain access to services or benefits.

-2. Collection of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant providing identity evidence for appropriate identity resolution, validation, and verification.
-This MAY include attributes that correlate identity evidence to authoritative sources and to provide RPs attributes used to make authorization decisions.
+<a name="4.2-r2"></a> 2.
+Collection of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant providing identity evidence for appropriate identity resolution, validation, and verification.
+This MAY include attributes that correlate identity evidence to authoritative sources and to provide RPs with attributes used to make authorization decisions.

-3. The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing, including whether such attributes are voluntary or mandatory to complete the identity proofing process, and the consequences for not providing the attributes.
+<a name="4.2-r3"></a> 3.
+The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing, including whether such attributes are voluntary or mandatory to complete the identity proofing process, and the consequences for not providing the attributes.

-4. The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, or attribute assertions, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
+<a name="4.2-r4"></a> 4.
+The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, or attribute assertions, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
 CSPs SHALL NOT make consent a condition of the service.

-5. The CSP SHALL provide effective mechanisms for redress of applicant complaints or problems arising from the identity proofing.
+<a name="4.2-r5"></a> 5.
+The CSP SHALL provide effective mechanisms for redress of applicant complaints or problems arising from the identity proofing.
 These mechanisms SHALL be easy for applicants to find and access.

 6. The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
 The *practice statement* SHALL include control information that details how the CSP handles proofing errors that result in an applicant not being successfully enrolled.
 For example, the number of retries allowed, proofing alternatives (i.e. in-person if remote fails), or fraud counter-measures when anomolies are detected.

-7. The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
+<a name="4.2-r7"></a> 7.
+The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
 The CSP SHALL conduct a privacy risk assessment to determine:

 	a.
 Any steps that it will take to verify the identity of the applicant beyond any mandatory requirements specified herein;
 	b.
 The PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing.
 Note: Specific federal, state, local, territorial, or tribal government and private sector organization requirements may apply; and